Dheerajsingh002/DecentraliZedVotingSystemUsingBlockChain/README.md

-# Decentralised Voting (dVoting)
+# Decentralised Voting (DV)

 A decentralised voting system based on [Ethereum blockchain](https://ethereum.org/dapps/) technology.

-> This started as a final year project for the IT Degree that I was/am pursuing, now aiming to make this more than that.
+> This started as a final year project for the Btech(Computer Science) Degree that I was/am pursuing, now aiming to make this more than that.

 ## System Workflow